nagix/chartjs-plugin-colorschemes/README.md

 ### Overriding Existing Color Settings

 By default, this plugin doesn't apply a color scheme if any color options are already specified.
 This may cause a problem if you are using a third party library such as [ng-charts](https://valor-software.com/ng2-charts/), which automatically applies default color settings.
-In that case, the existing color settings can be overridden by setting the `override` option to `true`.
+In that case, the existing color settings can be overridden by setting the `overrideExisting` option to `true`.

 ### `custom`-Function